rathumbel/Techsoup-Sewik-Project/README.md

 The web server runs in Docker as a container.
 Thanks to that it is a cross platform application and will work on every computer after proper configuration of the Docker.
 It does not need Java to be installed an a machine and neither does PostgreSQL database.
 Apart from that Spring framework has been used and the code is written in Java.
 Gradle build-automation system has been used too.

 The frontend part is made in ReactJS.
 It uses Leaflet to display the map.
+Proper results are shown on the map in a form of pins.
+Details about the accidents are listed below the map.

 The client sends a request to the server to fetch the data about the accidents.
 Then the server sends all the data back in as a .json file.
 The filtering of the results is done on the frontend side.
 This feature is not working yet though.